Verizon Communications Inc. (VZ) Stock: A Closer Look at the Market Potential

 VZ) stock’s latest price update

-Verizon Communications Inc. (NYSE: VZ) has seen a rise in its stock price by 0.31 in relation to its previous close of 36.05.
-However, the company has experienced a -3.91% decline in its stock price over the last five trading sessions.
+Verizon Communications Inc. (NYSE: VZ) has seen a decline in its stock price by -0.61 in relation to its previous close of 36.24.
+However, the company has experienced a -0.44% decline in its stock price over the last five trading sessions.
 Barron’s reported on 03/24/23 that Fixed Wireless Is the New Telecom Thing.
 2 Big Plays.

 VZ’s Market Performance